cesarnr21/cesarnr21/README.md

 - 👋 Hi, I’m @cesarnr21
 - 👀 I am an a Engineer at the Aerospace Corporation.
-I’m interested in embedded software for Robotics, Aerospace, Linux, and other applications.
+I’m interested in software for Robotics, Aerospace, Linux, and Machine Learning.
 - Most stuff in here are just personal projects related to my hobbies.
 - 📫 Feel free to email me at cesarnr21@gmail.com